seamapi/docs/docs/seam-components/overview/get-started-with-react-components-and-client-session-tokens.md

 We'll start by writing some server code that returns a client session.
 There are a lot of ways to do this depending on your server framework:

-* Create an endpoint such as `/api/seam/get_client_session` and call it from your frontend app
+* Create an endpoint such as `/api/seam/get_client_session` and call it from your frontend app.
 * Inject the client session token in your html if you're using an HTML templating engine.

 For this guide, we'll assume you're creating an endpoint that will return a client session token.
 This is often appropriate for Single Page Applications.

+{% hint style="info" %}
+For most applications, the `user_identifier_key` below should be be your internal user id.
+For a detailed explanation, see [selecting a user Identifier key](./get-started-with-client-side-components.md#3-select-a-user-identifier-key).
+{% endhint %}

 {% tabs %}
 {% tab title="Javascript/NextJS API" %}